Norbert Pap: Early life

-He graduated from Sándor Petőfi High School of Sárbogárd as well as he partly went to a geologic technical school.
+He graduated from Sándor Petőfi High School of Sárbogárd, and also attended a geologic technical school.
 Pap studied geography and later history at the Janus Pannonius University in Pécs.
 He did special studies during the university: urbanistic, archaeological studies and tourism.
 He gained a scholarship and spent a semester in Firenze at the Political Science Faculty of Universitá degli Studi di Firenze, „Cesare Alfieri”.
 After graduating from university he did postgraduate studies in politology at the University of Pécs at the Faculty of Law.

 Career

 Pap started his research work in 1995 at the Doctoral School on Earth Sciences at the University of Pécs graduating there four years later with highest honor: summa cum laude.
 He' been working at the University of Pécs at the Institute of Geography since 1998.
-In 1999 the rector of the university invited him to be the managing director of the East-Mediterranean and Balkan Studies Center, which he stills fills in.
+In 1999 the rector of the university invited him to be the managing director of the East-Mediterranean and Balkan Studies Center, which he still fills in.
 Pap is an associate professor since 2004 and the leader of the Political Geography Department.

 Since 2008, one of his research topics is the spread and the situation of Islam in Central and Eastern Europe and in Hungary.
 Pap has been working in Szigetvár since 2010, he's leading the researches related to the death and burial of Suleiman sultan.
 Since 2015 he's been leading historical and geographical investigations in relation with the role of Miklós Zrinski and Suleiman the Magnificent in Szigetvár.